Welcome to the website of composer Pete M Wyer

 On June 21st a major new work celebrating the centenary of Dylan Thomas is performed in and across New York as part of DT100, River to River and Make Music New York Festivals: And Death Shall Have No Dominion uses an app to synchronise a vast choir of voluntary singers – at the exact same time, dotted across the city, all members of the choir begin singing their parts and walking, over a 45 minute period, towards an assembly point in Rockefeller Park where everyone gathers together for a final rendition of the setting, this time without headphones.

-Pete M. Wyer is a leading British composer who is interested in storytelling, his works frequently undertake narrative journeys that cover an eclectic range of styles and sounds.
+Pete M. Wyer is a British composer who is interested in storytelling, his works frequently undertake narrative journeys that cover an eclectic range of styles and sounds.
 He is known for orchestral scores, opera, choral, ballet and jazz works.
 Pete’s portfolio includes music for the Royal Philharmonic Orchestra, Juilliard Academy, Royal Opera House, English National Ballet and the London Symphony Orchestra, as well as original work for BBC TV and BBC Radio Three.

 He has written seven operas and music theatre works, including Numinous City, originally commissioned by the Royal Opera House ROH2 and currently in development with American Opera Projects.

 He is the founder and Creative Director of Omnio360 Ltd, a pioneering company creating immersive sound systems and experiences.

 In February 2011 he received a ‘Best Composer’ award for his orchestral score The Far Shore, at the Fringe Report awards (see picture).
 The citation reads: